SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution

 \subsection{Case Study for Prism}

 For the first 60 generations, all discovered programs converged to a plateau near a combined score of ~26.
-These programs shared a common structural pattern: greedy initialization followed by Simulated Annealing (SA) with single-model-move or pairwise-swap neighborhood operators.
+These programs shared a common structural pattern: greedy initialization followed by simulated annealing with single-model-move or pairwise-swap neighborhood operators.
 Despite diverse surface-level variations—different sorting criteria, cooling schedules, and tie-breaking heuristics—they were structurally trapped in the same local optimum.

-\textbf{SLN identifies the structural deadlock.} At generation 50, the Systematic Landscape Navigator diagnosed a recurring failure mode it termed "memory-locking": when a bottleneck GPU is overloaded, migrating its highest-pressure models is blocked because neighboring GPUs are also near capacity.
+\textbf{SLN identifies the structural deadlock.} At generation 50, the SLN diagnosed a recurring failure mode it termed "memory-locking": when a bottleneck GPU is overloaded, migrating its highest-pressure models is blocked because neighboring GPUs are also near capacity.
 Single-model moves and 1-for-1 swaps are insufficient to resolve this deadlock, as they cannot simultaneously free memory on one GPU while absorbing load on another.
-By generation 60, SLN had explicitly recommended abandoning SA in favor of Targeted Large Neighborhood Search (LNS) with a "Destroy and Repair" mechanism—specifically removing 10–20\% of models from the top pressured GPUs and re-inserting them via a randomized regret heuristic.
+By generation 60, SLN had explicitly recommended abandoning simulated annealing in favor of Targeted Large Neighborhood Search (LNS) with a "Destroy and Repair" mechanism—specifically removing 10–20\% of models from the top pressured GPUs and re-inserting them via a randomized regret heuristic.